KickedSoda/Twitch-to-twitter-v2-py/README.md

 https://developer.twitter.com/en

 Once you make a twitter developer account you will need oauth 2.0, if you scroll down from the keys panel you will find it.
-When you sign up for it you can you https://localhost and a random link for the website link requirements.
+When you sign up for it you can you use https://localhost and a random link for the website link requirements.

 You will also be needing a twitch oauth token for the twitch bot account that you have to make https://twitchapps.com/tmi/